Cleaning a spring coil mattress...

-- Carefully spray a small section of the mattress and immediately vacuum this area up with the carpet cleaner vacuum attachment.
+- Carefully spray a small section of the mattress and immediately vacuum up that area with the carpet cleaner vacuum attachment.

-- Be careful not to over soak the mattress as the foam in the core of the quilted top/bottom will absorb liquid.
+- Be careful not to soak the mattress because the foam in the core of the quilted top/bottom will absorb the liquid.

 - Repeat these steps until the entire mattress has been cleaned.

-- Discard any unused water detergent solution – rinse the reservoir and fill with hot clear water.
+- Discard the unused water detergent solution and be sure to rinse the reservoir and fill with hot water.

-- Repeat step 3 with the water only solution (as a rinse).
-As noted before, be careful not to soak the mattress.
+- Repeat step 3 with the water-only solution and use it as a rinse.
+And once again, remember not to soak the mattress.
 Go over the mattress with the carpet cleaner vacuum to extract as much water as possible.

 Use code bedding tips at checkout and get 5% off your entire purchase.